Diepoxybutane: Effect on animals

 It is experimentally shown that diepoxybutane can cause tumors in rodent species at several different tissue sites and by several different exposure routes.
-Dermal contact with diepoxybutane caused benign but also malignant skin tumors in mice.
+Dermal contact with diepoxybutane caused skin tumors in mice.
 Injection of diepoxybutane into mice and rats caused lung tumors.
-Furthermore, the inhalation exposure to diepoxybutane caused benign Harderian-gland tumors in mice and also increased the area of benign or malignant tumors of the nasal cavity.
+Furthermore, inhalation exposure to diepoxybutane caused benign Harderian-gland tumors in mice and also increased the size of benign or malignant tumors of the nasal cavity.